yyhtbs-yye/rhino-magic/README.md

 # 🦏 rhino-magic

-**rhino-magic** is a modular and extensible machine learning framework designed for rapid experimentation and deployment.
+**rhino-magic** is a modular and extensible image generation and restoration framework designed for rapid experimentation.
 It provides a structured approach to training and evaluating models, leveraging configuration files and utility scripts to streamline workflows.

 ---